Extending Your Diagnostic Test Battery

 • Video-otoscope

-Presented by Keith Chittleborough, Zone Medical & VorOtek
+Presented by Keith Chittleborough, Dr Brooke Hanby, Evertone, Zone Medical & VorOtek

 3-3.30pm